xdmushui/partner-center-sdk/develop/change-the-billing-cycle.md

 In the Partner Center dashboard, this operation can be performed by navigating to a customer's subscription details page.
 Once there, you will see an option defining the current billing cycle for the subscription with the ability to change and submit it.

+**Out of Scope**
+- Changing the billing cycle for trials
+- Changing the billing cycles for any non-annual term offers (monthly, 6-year) & Azure subscriptions
+- Changing the billing cycles for inactive subscriptions
+- Changing billing cycles for Microsoft online services license-based subscriptions

 ## <span id="Prerequisites"></span><span id="prerequisites"></span><span id="PREREQUISITES"></span>Prerequisites